-IDM is not dead!
-Or?
-IDM is indeed dead!
-The fact that these tracks are from another decade and that most great artists in this genre are not active anymore might stand for the latter.
-Still, such music will and has to enjoyed in the present!
+IDM is dead.
+The fact that these tracks are from another decade and that most great artists in this genre are not active anymore might lead to the conclusion above.
+But it has to and will be enjoyed in the present!

 Favorite track: Charcoal.

 Of course it had to come to this.
 The lost battle, what extraordinary music and the sentiment is very much retained.
 Oh my...
 2001?
 It could be a very long time ago.
 Maybe there is something else than pure nostalgia going on?
 Favorite track: All = happy times.

 Double transparent green / coke-bottle, LP, housed in a matte gatefold sleeve.
 Includes artwork postcard and Bandcamp download card.
 Limit 1 order per customer.
 150 available here on Bandcamp, remainder available at stores.
 Please note we cannot combine shipping for records that are not yet available/delayed.

 Includes unlimited streaming of Electronic Music From The Lost World: 1998-2001

 via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.